Consensys/uport-audit/review.md

 * Coverage Notes:

     A better alignment between the mental model of the programmer (code exercised) and auditor (documented test results) is desired.
 For example on lines 41-42 and 57-59 a plain language explanation of the assertions being validated will aid any reviewer or auditor.

 		https://github.com/uport-project/uport-proxy/issues/5

 Since proxy.sol is the highest priority, it should have much more tests, possibly even bordering on the paranoid.

 		Potential tests include the following, as well as mixing combinations of them:
 		* different owners, including an external account, owner is transferred to 0, owner is transferred to address of proxy itself, external owner transferred to a contract, a contract owner transferred to an external account
-		* differentdestination like 0, the owner itself, the proxy itself
+		* different `destination` like 0, the owner itself, the proxy itself
-		* different value, including negative, and 1 wei
+		* different `value`, including negative, and 1 wei
-		* proxy's balance is <, =, and > than value
+		* proxy's balance is <, =, and > than `value`
-		* different data, including length 0, 1, 2, some intermediate length, some large length
+		* different `data`, including length 0, 1, 2, some intermediate length, some large length

 * Coverage Rating: **good**